There will always be precious memories from 1992 of camping out in the Gateway Farm Cabin while the new house was being built just a few yards away.

 One day I received a surprise visit from a very old Mr. Harris who owned the farm decades ago.
 As he supported himself with a shaking hand on a walking cane, Mr. Harris told a story of the farm when he was a young man.
 The old meat house had a dual purpose.
 That is where Mr. Harris made his whiskey during prohibition.
 As he departed, escorted by his friend Mr. Rogers, Mr. Harris took a quivering hand, pointed to the small mountain behind the meat house (cabin), and advised me to do the same thing he did.
 Go up there and make some whiskey.

 Seven years later the wife split, the house sold, and I found myself renting the cabin from the new owners during the winter off 1999-2000.
 Winter living in the cabin presented some new challenges.
 Other things changed as well during those years.
 A conventional flush toilet had replaced the composting toilet, and my two best buddy dogs, Bubba and Fuzzy had replaced the original two canines.
-I could not leave Bubba and Fuzzy for more comfortable accommodations.
-Fortunately the new owners of the house allowed Bubba and Fuzzy to continue using the large dog pen they had been using while I rented the cabin.
-In Spring I need to move.
+I could not leave Bubba and Fuzzy for more comfortable accommodations and rent elsewhere.
+Fortunately the new owners of the house allowed Bubba and Fuzzy to continue using the large dog pen the dogs had been using while I rented the cabin a few feet away.
+In Spring I need to move, an agreement with the new owners.

 Back to the cabin.